SemMTM/bank_of_sem/README.md

 **Deposit funds**
 - The amount a user can deposit depends on their account type.
 - A current account has an unlimited deposit limit.
-- A growth account has a max deposit of £15,000.
+- A growth account has maximum balance of £15,000.
+- A user can not deposit more than £25,000 in one transaction.

 ![Deposit limit for growth accounts](<assets/readme images/Screenshot_17.png>)